rm511130/Install-PCF-on-GCP-using-Concourse/README.md

   $ gcloud auth login
   ```
   The command above opens up a browser at `https://cloud.google.com/sdk/auth_success` to authenticate you.
-  You should see the following output on your Mac Terminal:
+  You should see the following output on your  Mac terminal:

   ```
   Your browser has been opened to visit: